 - Ikon gives you access to Big3 Alberta, Chamonix-Mont Blanc, Zermatt Matterhorn, Dolomiti Italy, New Zealand, Andorra, Japan, Chile, and Australia.

-- Epic gives you 10 different resorts in Japan, 6 resorts in the Canadian Rockies (including Fernie), 1 French Alps resorts, 1 Dolomites resort, and 1 Austrian resort.
+- Epic gives you 10 different resorts in Japan, 6 resorts in the Canadian Rockies (including Fernie), 1 French Alps resort, 1 Dolomites resort, and 1 Austrian resort.

 Ikon* vs Epic* Comparison: